Driver spun 'web of lies' to avoid fine

 He was caught speeding on the A343 Newbury Road in Hurstbourne Tarrant before police sent a speeding ticket to his ex-wife - who owned the Land Rover Freelander he was driving.

-Henry, of of Church Road in Weston-on-the-Green, Oxfordshire, intercepted her post and returned the paperwork stating a man called Grevin Musee - Paris waxwork museum Musee Grevin in reverse - was the driver and new owner of the car.
+Henry, of Church Road in Weston-on-the-Green, Oxfordshire, intercepted her post and returned the paperwork stating a man called Grevin Musee - Paris waxwork museum Musee Grevin in reverse - was the driver and new owner of the car.

 Police said the documents were sent to Monsieur Musee, which translates as Mr Museum, and that they were returned claiming a man from the Isle of Lewis named George Harris was in fact the driver.